tOkeshu/hibuddy/README.md

 ## License

-Fipes is released under the terms of the
+HiBuddy is released under the terms of the
 [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.html) or later.